Documentation · Reference

 - U/S abdomen +/- doppler if suspecting portal vein thrombosis

-- paracentesis if done and fluid analysis
+- paracentesis if done & fluid analysis

 - Endoscopy if done